clecap/sector-coop/Source/User-Client/Documentation/Usage.md

 # Using the Features

+The following sections require the user to import their data from file, or from the identity server.

+To import from the identity server, make sure you are logged in first using `http(s)://xxx:3000/public/login.html`.
+One can register using `http(s)://xx:3000/public/register.html`.
+After the login, clicking on *Click to download Datablob from Identity Server* will load the data and ethereum wallet into the web-page for usage.
+Make sure to additionally add your password in the password field, since this is necessary to decrypt the ethereum wallet.

-In all of the following sections, please enter your password, select the file required for importing your datablob, and click on *Click to import datablob from file*.
+The user can also upload a datablob from file by clicking on *Click to import datablob from file*.

-This import must be done before any other operations are completed.
+This import must be done before any other operations are initiated.

-If you have made any modifations to your data, it is vital to click on *Click to export datablob to file* after such operations, otherwise any changes made will not be accessable on any other page/after a reload/page redirection.
+If you have made any modifations to your data, it is vital to click on *Click to export datablob to file* or *Click to upload datablob to identity server* after such operations, otherwise any changes made will not be accessable on any other page/after a reload/page redirection.

 ## Creating an Identity